by Amanda Rougeau, Community Life Associate

 The difference between traditional therapies and music therapy is that the latter uses music experiences to facilitate and solidify therapeutic goals.
 Some goals for seniors are to promote self-expression, increase cognitive skills and gross motor movement, promote relaxation and ease symptoms of ailments a person may have.
 Music is one of the only things proven to work both hemispheres of the brain, improving cognitive function in older adults and tremendous rehabilitation from strokes and other traumatic brain injuries.

-The last technique used in senior care is compositional.
-Compositional music therapy is the creating of something new.
+The last technique compositional music therapy, and is the creation of something new.
 Clients can reminisce about their lives and express their feelings and thoughts by creating a life song or CD.
-Individuals without any musical skills can work one-on-one with a music therapist to create a life song or CD to give to grandchildren, children or keep for oneself as a way of reliving some of life’s best moments.
+Individuals without any musical skills can work one-on-one with a music therapist to create a life song or CD to give to grandchildren or children or keep for themselves as a way of relieving some of life’s best moments.